Video Duration: 3 minutes 15 seconds

 Description of visual information: [Information courtesy of USAA Life Insurance Company and USAA Life Insurance Company of New York] End of description.

-Your spouse will typically have a life insurance policy through the Department of Veterans Affairs when they're active duty.
-Because of the risks associated with military service, USAA recommends that active duty service members enroll full-time in Servicemembers' Group Life Insurance, or SGLI.
+Because of the risks associated with military service, USAA recommends that active-duty service members enroll full-time in Servicemembers' Group Life Insurance, or SGLI.

-As a spouse, you can get Family Servicemembers' Group Life Insurance, which covers you and your children.
+As a spouse, you can get Family Servicemembers' Group Life Insurance (FSGLI), which covers you and your children.

 Both SGLI and FSGLI give the surviving spouse a death benefit to help with living costs and dependent care expenses.